Rooney Mara's Feet and Legs: Height, Net Worth, and More

 Addressing her stature, Rooney Mara candidly stated in an interview, “I’m about 5’3″ tall.”

-To provide a context, Rooney’s height is slightly below the average height of an American woman, which is approximately 5 feet 4 inches (162.6 cm).
+To provide a context, Rooney’s height is slightly below the average height of an American woman, approximately 5 feet 4 inches (162.6 cm).

 Rooney Mara in an Alexander McQueen frilled ruffle dress at the 2020 Academy AwardsRooney Mara in an Alexander McQueen frilled ruffle dress at the 2020 Academy Awards on February 9, 2020, at the Dolby Theatre in Hollywood (Credit: WENN / Avalon)